 Marketo provides step-by-step instructions that are very upfront and clear!
 However, there are a few key items to focus on while you go through setup: Database Alignment, Salesforce Hierarchy, Lead Routing, and Data, so let’s touch one each now:

-The first decision you have to make is how the Marketo and Salesforce databases are going to align.
+The first decision you have to make is how your Marketo and Salesforce databases are going to align.
 There are two possibilities:

 - Full database sync: Both databases will have all of the same data.
 This is best practice and our recommendation.
 It eliminates the risk of duplication and ensures transparency in the funnel.
-It also allows you to use native program to campaign sync.
+It also allows you to easily campaign sync.

-- Partial sync: This utilizes lead lifecycle or lead sync.
-With this sync, you only put sales-ready leads from the Marketo database into the Salesforce database so that Sales only sees leads they should be working.
+- Partial sync: This utilizes a lead lifecycle approach and the lead sync flow step.
+With this sync, you only put Sales-ready leads from the Marketo database into the Salesforce database, meaning that Sales only sees leads they should be working.
 This sync option has the potential to create duplicates.

 Related: Our Salesforce consulting services!